Green Dental and Orthodontics

 How are laser procedures performed?

-There are actually a number of different types of dental lasers that have been designed to treat different conditions.
-For example, there’s the Erbium-doped YAG laser which is used to treat tetracycline staining and yellowing.
-It’s important to understand which laser is best for your skin type and the specific issue you want to address.
+In fact, there are various types of dental lasers specifically developed to address different conditions.
+For instance, the Erbium-doped YAG laser is utilized for treating tetracycline staining and yellowing.
+It is crucial to comprehend which laser is most suitable for your skin type and the particular concern you wish to target.

 The laser beam is extremely bright, and special glasses will be provided to protect the eyes.
 The dentist will then direct the beam at the affected area and carefully dissolve the soft tissue, harden the filling or whiten the teeth.